uzh-dqbm-cmi/lab-website/content/authors/matteoberchier/_index.md

 - Research Assistant
 ---

-I am interested monitoring / preventing diseases through the use of smart sensors and machine learning.
+I am interested in monitoring / preventing diseases through the use of smart sensors and machine learning.
 I studied at ETH Zurich and during my master I focused on developing algorithms for risk quantification for complex engineering problems.
 Other interests of mine include triathlon, hiking & climbing and playing piano and drum-set.